Mel Frequency Cepstral Coefficient (MFCC) tutorial

 The main point to understand about speech is that the sounds generated by a human are filtered by the shape of the vocal tract including tongue, teeth etc. This shape determines what sound comes out.
 If we can determine the shape accurately, this should give us an accurate representation of the phoneme being produced.
 The shape of the vocal tract manifests itself in the envelope of the short time power spectrum, and the job of MFCCs is to accurately represent this envelope.
 This page will provide a short tutorial on MFCCs.

 Mel Frequency Cepstral Coefficents (MFCCs) are a feature widely used in automatic speech and speaker recognition.
 They were introduced by Davis and Mermelstein in the 1980's, and have been state-of-the-art ever since.
-Prior to the introduction of MFCCs, Linear Prediction Coefficients (LPCs) and Linear Prediction Cepstral Coefficients (LPCCs) (click here for a tutorial on cepstrum and LPCCs) and were the main feature type for automatic speech recognition (ASR).
+Prior to the introduction of MFCCs, Linear Prediction Coefficients (LPCs) and Linear Prediction Cepstral Coefficients (LPCCs) (click here for a tutorial on cepstrum and LPCCs) and were the main feature type for automatic speech recognition (ASR), especially with HMM classifiers.
 This page will go over the main aspects of MFCCs, why they make a good feature for ASR, and how to implement them.